Vexed by VEX tools: Consistency evaluation of container vulnerability scanners: Background

-\section{VEX}
+Section \ref{VEX_spec} gives an overview of the VEX-report structure and describes the connection between VEX and SBOM.
+Section \ref{tool_conf} describes the VEX-generation process adopted by the tools for producing the report.

-The Vulnerability Exploitability eXchange (VEX) is a type of security advisory aimed at conveying the exploitability of components with known vulnerabilities within the specific context of the product using them.
-Frequently, including a vulnerable component does not necessarily mean that the product is affected by the vulnerability.
-VEX enables software vendors and other stakeholders to communicate the exploitability status of vulnerabilities, offering clarity on which vulnerabilities present a risk and which do not.
+\subsection{VEX}

-From the beginning, the VEX initiative has assumed that a machine-readable format is necessary.
-Currently, two VEX formats are designed to serve this function: one is based on the CSAF (Common Security Advisory Framework, standardized format for publishing and sharing security advisories related to software and hardware vulnerabilities, which helps organizations automate the distribution and processing of security advisories) vulnerability reporting format and the other on the CycloneDX (CDX) SBOM format.
-It’s important to note that a CDX SBOM does not need to accompany a CDX VEX, and vice versa.
-Furthermore, a CDX VEX can reference either an SPDX (open standard to represent software component in a form of SBOM) or a CDX SBOM.
-For examples of VEX documents in both formats, refer to the CISA VEX Use Cases document \cite{vex_use_cases}.
-The Listing \ref{lst:vex} presents an extract from an example VEX file.
+The Vulnerability Exploitability eXchange (VEX)\cite{cisa_min_vex_req} is a type of security advisory aimed at conveying the exploitability of components with known vulnerabilities within the specific context of the product using them.
+VEX enables software vendors and other stakeholders to communicate the exploitability status of vulnerabilities in a software product, offering clarity on which vulnerabilities present a risk and which do not.
+For our study, we focus on three of the report fields given by CISA (American Cyber Defense Agency)~\cite{cisa_min_vex_req}: \textbf{(1) Product identifier}: Specifies the main software package that is being analyzed.
+This can refer to a single product, multiple products, or a product family. \textbf{(2) Vulnerability identifier}: This can be specified using a known identifier system, such as Common Vulnerabilities and Exposures (CVE) or GitHub Security Advisory (GHSA), but also using a textual description of the vulnerability. \textbf{(3) Status}: This field indicates if a specific vulnerability is active in the product.